 We had friends over for steak dinner, and I offered to make the sides and starches.
 On the menu was my Bayou Chicken Pasta, breadmaker brioche, and I wanted some mashed potatoes to go with the giant steaks we bought.

-Duck or chicken fat, with tons of milk and cream?
+I’ve tried a few mashed potato recipes in the past, but most were really basic and nothing to shout about.
+Then I found this recipe on Bon Appetit.
+Chicken fat, with tons of milk and cream?
 Yes please!
 The recipe sounded so promising I just had to try it out.
+In fact, I wanted to elevate it even further; why not make DUCK FAT mashed potatoes?

 I already had a jar of duck fat in the fridge, and all the other ingredients were easy enough to get.
 The result?
 Incredibly smooth, decadent potatoes, yummy and comforting but not too loaded to the point of overshadowing the main dish.
+This recipe really delivered, and will be my go-to recipe for mashed potatoes from now on.

 Unfortunately when making this I was really rushing to get it on the table in time for dinner, so I didn’t take enough photos of the steps.
 Will update the post with more pictures the next time I make it.